 A Backlog in Agile is a prioritised list of tasks, features, and requirements a team needs to work on.
-In Scrum and other Agile frameworks, the backlog plays a central role in organizing the work and ensuring that the team focuses on what’s most important.
-It serves as a living document that evolves over time, reflecting the needs and priorities of the project or product.
+It serves as a living document that evolves over time, ensuring the team focuses on what’s most important.

 Types of Backlogs